An Image Registration Model in Electron Backscatter Diffraction: Introduction

 In this paper, we focus on sequences of EBSD images, which appear in the microstructural analysis of crystalline materials.
 For every pixel of an EBSD image the phase and the crystal orientation is measured based on electron diffraction on the crystal lattice of the specimen \cite{AdWrKu93, KuWrAdDi93}.
 The orientations are given by a rotation in $\SO(3)$ modulo the finite symmetry group $\mathcal S$ of the crystal.
 Polycrystalline materials usually consist of clearly separated regions with similar orientations, so-called grains.
 With EBSD, it is possible to analyze the grain structure of the specimen, e.g., the size and distribution of grains, the shape and characteristics of grain boundaries or orientations.
 Based on the microstructural analysis, engineers can draw conclusions to macrostructural mechanical or functional behavior of the material, e.g., its ductility, fatigue or electrical properties.
 EBSD is also used to investigate temporary or permanent microstructural changes, caused by an external influence, such as an applied force \cite{Singh.2018,Wilkinson.2012}.
 Reconstruction of data back to the initial state by optical flow allows to determine small changes of the microstructure or to quantify local deformations and orientation changes in a region of irregular distributed deformations that can not be detected by common analysis methods.
 For more information on EBSD, we refer to \cite{MS06} and for the practical visualization and analysis of EBSD data to the software package MTEX \cite{MTEX,BHS11}.
-The segmentation of EBSD data was studied in \cite{BFPS17}.
-We propose a variational model for estimating the displacement field between EBSD images that consists of a special data term and prior: \begin{itemize} \item In accordance with the finite strain reorientation strategy, the data term takes the rotation part of the transformations' Jacobian into account.
-Moreover, it relies on the geometric distance in the quotient manifold $\SO(3)/\mathcal S$ and uses the quaternion representation of $\SO(3)$. \item The prior (or regularization term) is based on the total generalized variation (TGV) introduced for image restoration of gray-valued images by Bredies et al.~\cite{BKP10}, see also \cite{SS08,SST11} for the discrete setting.
-Later, the concept was generalized for reconstructing tensor-valued images by Valkonen et al.~\cite{VaBrKn13}.
-This regularizer allows for sharp transitions in the displacement field without the staircasing effect known, e.g., from total variation regularization. \end{itemize}
+The segmentation of EBSD data was studied in \cite{BFPS17} and for a statistical model to observed texture evolution of fatigued metal films see \cite{PNK2020}.